 Then just start layering the ingredients.
 The whipped black beans are like the “glue” holding everything in- so spread it out first, then quinoa, veggies and sauce.
 Roll it up!

-I cut them in half for the photo’s which make them harder to eat, so I don’t really recommend for real life, unless you have skewers.
+8. Serve.
+I cut them in half for the photos, which makes them harder to eat, so I don’t really recommend it for real life.
+You could crisp up the burritos in a pan if you like.
+Serve with the green sauce.

 It’s a pretty flexible recipe.
 You could even add leftover chicken for heartier appetites.